igorcasmarques/igorcasmarques.github.io/my-story/1-from-curitiba-to-provo.md

 - I didn't know any of the higher-ed lingo, e.g., undergraduate vs. graduate, and I didn't understand how these words related to my reality.
 I also didn't know the difference between teaching assistants (TAs), adjunct faculty, and full-time professors, and addressed everyone by the title of "Dr."

 All I knew was that my family expected me to get good marks, qualify for merit-based bursaries, find a part-time job, and leave on a mission for [The Church of Jesus Christ of Latter-Day Saints](https://www.churchofjesuschrist.org/) the following year.
-That was the path my cousins had blazed for me.
+That was the path my older cousins had blazed for me.

 ### My first jobs